 Tooth whitening can be undertaken at the Dental Studio (in-house) or at home.

-This treatment is usually performed by our hygienist (Cecilia).
+This treatment is usually performed by our hygienist.
 A whitening gel containing hydrogen peroxide will be applied to the teeth.
 The gel is stronger than the one used for home treatment.
-The procedure will often take between 30-90 minutes and may require 1-3 appointments.
+The procedure will often take an hour and may require 1-3 appointments.